WIAA D1 wrestling: Koehler, Horvatin and Burhans win regional titles

 Aiden Worden (152) and Thomas Witkins (195) both advanced to sectionals via second-place finishes.

-Host Mukwonago won the regional title with 291 points.
-Milton was the runner-up with 195 points, while Fort Atkinson came in third with 154 points.
+Host Mukwonago — the Division 1 state runner-ups the last two seasons in the team tournament— won the regional title with 291 points.
+Milton — who sent four wrestlers to the state tournament last season — was the runner-up with 195 points.
+Fort Atkinson came in third with 154 points.

 In the 152-pound title bout, it was Milton’s Aeoden Sinclair overpowering Worden with a fall 1 minute, 9 seconds into the final.
 Worden advanced to the sectional without needing a second-place wrestleback.